Accelerating Eigenvalue Dataset Generation via Chebyshev Subspace Filter: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we addressed the critical bottleneck of generating large-scale eigenvalue datasets for training neural operators.
+\paragraph{Conclusions} In this paper, we addressed the critical bottleneck of generating large-scale eigenvalue datasets for training neural operators.
 We introduced SCSF, the first method to accelerate eigenvalue dataset generation by exploiting operator similarity.
 By integrating a truncated FFT sorting algorithm with a Chebyshev subspace filter, SCSF transforms the generation task into an efficient sequential solving problem.
-Our method achieves up to a 3.5x speedup over traditional solvers, significantly reducing computational redundancy.
+Our method achieves up to a 3.5$\times$ speedup over traditional solvers, significantly reducing computational redundancy.
 By lowering a key barrier to entry, SCSF provides a valuable tool for advancing research in the AI for Science community.
-For future work, we identify two primary directions.
-First, extending SCSF to handle nonlinear eigenvalue problems would broaden its applicability.
-Second, developing more effective distance metrics for the sorting algorithm could further improve its efficiency by better capturing operator similarity.